-Marta: You can find many women, lesbian and trans actively claiming this place.
+Marta: You can find many women, lesbian and trans actively TO NEGOTIATE OR NOT TO NEGOTIATE. claiming this place.
 This is a huge difference to other social centers, which are mostly male dominated.
 In La Quimera, if someone is doing a technical job, it will be a woman.
-I haven't seen this before or somewhere else.
-So it doesn't necessarily show up in a explicit way but it is definitely present in our day-to-day practice.
-And of course there is this whole thing of "lets have a safe space" and excluding sexist, racist, homophobic statements or behaviors.
-But as always this is a contradiction of having an open space.
+I haven't Malaboca: The topic of squatting and negotiating came up seen this before or somewhere else.
+So it doesn't necessarily in the last days as an important issue right now in Madrid show up in a explicit way but it is definitely present in our with the new city government of Ahora Madrid offering day-to-day practice.
+And of course there is this whole thing of places to political projects that are squatting.
+Maybe a naive "lets have a safe space" and excluding sexist, racist, homoquestion: Why do you squat?
+And why do you squat and not phobic statements or behaviors.
+But as always this is a contnegotiate? radiction of having an open space.